Vietnam.vn - Nền tảng quảng bá Việt Nam

 Tran Van Hoc Map 1815

-The Saigon - Ben Nghe area became a geo- political entity, a large city as it is today, which has gone through many ups and downs in construction - in this article we are only interested in the canal and drainage system.
+The Saigon - Ben Nghe area became a geo- political entity, a large city as it is today, which has gone through many ups and downs in construction - in this article we only care about the canal and drainage system.

 Sài Gòn qua bản đồ- Ảnh 1.

-Drawing of ancient Gia Dinh Citadel in Tran Van Hoc map 1815
+Drawing of ancient Gia Dinh Citadel in Tran Van Hoc's 1815 map

 In 1700, Nguyen Huu Canh's general Lao Cam built Lao Cam rampart in the west of Saigon to protect the capital Gia Dinh (Tran Van Hoc's map records Cat Ngang rampart ).
 In 1772, general Nguyen Cuu Dam built Ban Bich rampart to protect all three cities of Saigon - Ben Nghe - Gia Dinh.